galeone/dynamic-training-bench/README.md

 ## Define or pick a predefined Model

-DTB comes with some common ML model, like LeNet & VGG, if you want to test how these models perform when trained on different datasets and/or with different hyperparameters, just use it.
+DyTB comes with some common ML model, like LeNet & VGG, if you want to test how these models perform when trained on different datasets and/or with different hyperparameters, just use it.

 Instead, if you want to define your own model just implement one of the [available interfaces](dytb/models/interfaces.py), depending on ML model you want to implement.
 The available interfaces are: